tomalaforge/angular-challenges/apps/testing-router-outlet/README.md

 The goal is to test this behavior with Testing library and Cypress

 The file named `app.component.spec.ts` will let test your application using Testing Library.
-To run the test suits, you need to run `npx nx test router-testing`.
+To run the test suits, you need to run `npx nx test testing-router-outlet`.
 You can also install [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) to execute your test by clicking on the `Run` button above each `describe` or `it` blocks.

-For testing cypress, you will execute your test inside the `app.component.cy.ts` and run `npx nx component-test router-testing` to execute your test suits.
+For testing cypress, you will execute your test inside the `app.component.cy.ts` and run `npx nx component-test testing-router-outlet` to execute your test suits.
 You can add the `--watch` flag to execute your test in watch mode.

 I created some `it` blocks but feel free to add more test if you like to.